Building Coding Agents via Entropy-Enhanced Multi-Turn Preference Optimization: Experiment Details

 \textbf{Training Hyperparameters.} We configure our training process as follows.
 For LoRA, we set \texttt{lora\_rank=8}, \texttt{lora\_alpha=16}, and apply it to all available modules (\texttt{lora\_target=all}).
 For the GLM-4.5-Air model, we use 4-bit QLoRA quantization.
 Across all models, we use a context length of 18,000 tokens, a learning rate of 1e-5, and a warmup ratio of 0.1.
+This context length is chosen to avoid Out of Memory errors during training as a longer context length would require much more memory.
 The batch size is set to 4 for GLM-4.5-Air and 16 for all other models.
 Both the SFT and preference optimization stages are trained for a single epoch using these settings.

 \textbf{Inference Parameters.} During inference, each rollout is permitted a maximum of 200 environment interaction steps and a total generation length of up to 131,072 tokens.
 We use a sampling temperature of 0.7, \texttt{top\_k} of 20, and \texttt{top\_p} of 0.8 for all models, which is the recommended setting from Qwen3 model card.